-(Last Updated On: January 7, 2018)
+(Last Updated On: 20th April 2020)

 There is of course a way to get to Cramond via boring old roads, but I’m going to show you a much prettier route.
 This way is again great for any fitness level as it’s either flat-ish or gloriously downhill all the way there.
-There is however one small strenuous part, so depending on your fitness level you might want to make sure one of your group has some muscles and let them do the hard bit for you.
-See what you think below.

 Feel free to take your time at this point, stop and smell the Sycamores and commune with nature etc. The strenuous part I spoke about above is on its way, so you might benefit from a rest.

 And this above is where you’ll have to work some muscles.
 Stairs.
 Yep.
 Oops.
 Throw your bike on your shoulder and haul both of you up these steps.
 Don’t forget, what goes up must come down, there’s more on the other side, but of course, that part’s not quite as hard.

 A little bit further on, here’s the pay off for that heart pumping stair section – you’re rewarded again with a little waterfall.
 If it’s summer, you might see daredevil kids jumping off it, into what looks to anyone who doesn’t live here like a sure way to get a spinal injury.
 But to a kid in the know, it’s ‘the deep spot’.

 Once you’re in Cramond, you’ll no doubt notice these little structures below.
 And once you’re up close, you’ll notice they’re actually anything but little.
 This is Cramond Island, or rather the walkway to the island from the mainland.
 Cramond Island is definitely somewhere you’ll want to spend a couple of hours, but it can only be accessed during low tide, so have a read of my post here first so you’re all clued up and don’t get stranded overnight.